Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 >**Google Cloud Compute Engine API**
 >
 >**Identity and Access Management (IAM) API** *
+>
+>**Cloud Resource Manager API** **

+APIs are enabled on a project-by-project basis.
 If you enabled an API recently, a few minutes may be required for the action to propagate to the systems and become fully effective.

 \* The IAM API is needed only for autocomplete functionality of parameters Api Access Service Account and Service Account Access Scopes in method Launch VM.

+\*\* The Cloud Resource Manager API is needed only for autocomplete functionality of parameter Project.

 ## Installation
 For download, installation, upgrade, downgrade and troubleshooting of plugins in general, see [INSTALL.md](https://github.com/Kaholo/kaholo-plugin-GoogleCloudComputeEngine/blob/master/INSTALL.md).